joshbegley/nyt-latest/README.md

 `The move, in effect, validated the far-right leader’s defiant claim that his criminal prosecution was a kind of political persecution.`\
 https://nytimes.com/2025/01/20/us/politics/stewart-rhodes-trump-jan-6-oath-keepers.html

-**Smith: Mentality vs. Avalanche earned Wild one of the season's more impressive wins**\
+**Mentality vs. Avalanche earned Wild one of the season's more impressive wins: Smith**\
 `After a bad loss to Nashville on Saturday, the Wild bounced back with a smart, structured game plan against the rival Avalanche.`\
 https://nytimes.com/athletic/6076505/2025/01/20/minnesota-wild-mentality-defense-faber-avalanche-smith/